SiftingSands/DeepBass/README.md

 Model Background
 =====
 The NSynth model from Google's Magenta team was used to create the audio mixes (https://magenta.tensorflow.org/nsynth).
 Starting from their published checkpoint, the model was further trained on 4 second snippets from the beginning and endings of over 500 songs in the EDM genre.
 Therefore, the 16 kHz downsampling and 8-bit Mu encoding is still present.
+Thanks to the Magenta team for making their work open source.